 The key to managing this risk is controlling who can access what.
 By implementing a policy of least privilege—where employees only have access to the files and folders they absolutely need for their job—you can significantly limit the potential damage from both accidental and intentional misuse.

-Simple Setup Mistakes
+Common (and Costly) Setup Mistakes

 Many data breaches are the result of basic human error during setup.
 These are often simple configuration oversights, like forgetting to make a storage folder private or failing to turn on multi-factor authentication.
 One of the most common setup mistakes is leaving access controls on their default, often permissive, settings.